-Tuition, room, board, and fees for one academic year are $40,650.
+Tuition, room, board, and fees for the Fall 2020-Spring 2021 academic year are $40,650.
 Books are not included.
 Brevard College does not have additional out-of-state tuition charges.

 Brevard’s financial aid programs result in an average annual cost of around $22,000.